solana-developers/solana-actions/packages/actions-spec/SPEC-v2.1.md

   error?: ActionError;
 }
 ```

-- `type` - The type of action being given to the user.
-Defaults to `action`.
-The
-  initial `ActionGetResponse` is required to have a type of `action`.

-  - `action` - Standard action that will allow the user to interact with any of
-    the `LinkedActions`
-  - `completed` - Used to declare the "completed" state within action chaining.
-    After the

 - `icon` - The value must be an absolute HTTP or HTTPS URL of an icon image.
 The
   file must be an SVG, PNG, or WebP image, or the client/wallet must reject it